angusjlowe/rtrunc/README.md

 If this works, you should be good to go!

 ## Example usage

+All the example code in this section is contained in examples/td_opt_example.py.

 ### Computing the trace distance
 First, we'll import the necessary packages and create a random quantum